UN-OCHA/un_date/README.md

 ### Functions

-Most function accept a DateRange object or 2 DateTime inputs.
+Most function accept a DateRange (compatible) object or 2 DateTime inputs.

 - un_is_same_date: identical
 - un_is_same_day: on the same day